rheotaxis/ekscesa/README.md

 To set up your environment to develop this theme, run `script/bootstrap`.

 To test your theme, run `script/server` (or `bundle exec jekyll serve`) and open your browser at `http://localhost:4000`.
 This starts a Jekyll server using your theme and the contents.
 As you make modifications, your site will regenerate and you should see the changes in the browser after a refresh.

+In order to use the Ekscesa fork, the changes need to be pushed into my fork on GitHub (after rebuilding the Gem).
+The Gemspec file has already been updated.

 ## License